Department of Chemistry

 Cornell's small class sizes and One Course At A Time curriculum allow you to become part of a tight learning community.
 For 18 days, you become part of a group learning experience, with significant support from your professors and collaboration with your fellow students.
 You also have a lab dedicated to your course, so you're never rushed to finish experiments in a narrow window between setup and cleanup—the lab is yours all day, every day.

 In some of the introductory chemistry courses you might have lecture in the morning with lab two afternoons a week.
 Other courses may be taught in more of a workshop format, where you have a short lecture and then immediately go to the lab to get some practical experience with the topic.

-Best of all, students have the opportunity to work in small groups with faculty mentors during summer research.
-Our faculty are all professional scientists with meaningful and varied research interests.
-But we're also dedicated teachers and our students are treated as full partners in the process, giving them an experience much like that of a graduate school research lab.
+We strongly encourage you to engage in research projects at Cornell or other institutions to help you become an active, engaged scientist.
+The opportunity to work in small groups with faculty mentors during the Cornell Summer Research Institute means working side by side with professional scientists who have varied research interests.
+We treat students as full partners in the research process, giving you an experience much like that of a graduate school research lab.

 Dimensions is an academic enrichment program for students of any major who are interested in careers in healthcare.
 The program works closely with chemistry and other science departments to provide research opportunities and internships for students in health-related fields.